 As you read above, the funds from an SBA franchise loan can be used to grow your operations.
 This offers a considerable advantage to franchise owners, as many have owned multiple franchise locations over time.
 Many small business owners have used funding from SBA loans to finance a new franchise location.
 Cover the cost of buying real estate, new equipment, and more with an SBA loan.

 6. Finance a Large Percentage of Projects

 There are many advantages to SBA loans for franchises.
-One final reason why every franchise owner should consider an SBA loan is because they offer franchise financing for up to 80 to 90% of project costs.
+One final reason why every franchise owner should consider an SBA loan is that they offer franchise financing for up to 80 to 90% of project costs.
 This is a much larger percentage than traditional loans.
-Plus, the terms are typically set out for up to 10 years, and there is a smaller down payment requirement.
+The terms are typically set out for up to 10 years, with a smaller down payment requirement.

 If your franchise has a large project coming up, such as purchasing real estate, remodeling, expanding, or building a new business location, then an SBA loan might be right for you.
 Your business could receive a large sum of money that can help you easily finance your project.
 Interest rates are usually lower than traditional loans, and the repayment terms are often very agreeable.

 Other Loans a Franchise Owner Can Consider

 If you were denied an SBA loan or are still wondering about obtaining financing for your franchise, other options exist.
 Many online lenders offer more flexible financing options than banks or SBA loans.
 Traditional bank loans often have a higher interest rate range, a lengthy application process, and stricter qualifications.